akankshalamba1/kickstarter-analysis/README.md

 #### What are some limitations of this dataset?

-- **Data Modelling is tough**: Modelling this huge amount of data is a tidious task at first.
+- **Data Modelling is tough**: Modelling this huge amount of data is a tedious task at first.
 I could only be possible by converting the data in a human readable form, as well as data is not very systematic with data from different countries, currencies and vast time period of 2009 to 2017 it makes it hard to drive a accurate conclusion.
 - **External factors affecting outcome not considered**- As no activity is one in isolation, so there are so many external factors that could affect or manipulate the outcomes.
 There could be so many constrains responsible for the success and failure of a play such as Economic factors, currency fluctuation, weather condition and Government stability of the country at that time of the year all these are the external factors that could affect the results or outcomes that are not taken into consideration at all.
 - **Excessive information**: Dataset is providing so much of the information, some of it is irrelevant to our analysis like the Staff_pick and Spotlight those information could be eliminated for this Analysis